Socio-ecological system: Adaptive cycle

 The adaptive cycle, originally conceptualised by Holling (1986) interprets the dynamics of complex ecosystems in response to disturbance and change.
 In terms of its dynamics, the adaptive cycle has been described as moving slowly from exploitation (r) to conservation (K), maintaining and developing very rapidly from K to release (Omega), continuing rapidly to reorganisation (alpha) and back to exploitation (r).
 Depending on the particular configuration of the system, it can then begin a new adaptive cycle or alternatively it may transform into a new configuration, shown as an exit arrow.

 The adaptive cycle is one of the five heuristics used to understand social-ecological system behaviour.
-The other four heuristics are: resilience, panarchy, transformability, and adaptability, are of considerable conceptual appeal, and it is claimed to be generally applicable to ecological and social systems as well as to coupled social-ecological systems.
+The other four heuristics—resilience, panarchy, transformability, and adaptability—are of considerable conceptual appeal, and it is claimed to be generally applicable to ecological and social systems as well as to coupled social-ecological systems.
 Adaptability is the capacity of a social-ecological system to learn and adjust to both internal and external processes.
 Transformability is the capacity of a system to transform into a completely new system, when ecological, economic, or social structures make the current system unsustainable.
 Adaptability and transformability are prerequisites for resilience.

 The two main dimensions that determine changes in an adaptive cycle are connectedness and potential.
 The connectedness dimension is the visual depiction of a cycle and stands for the ability to internally control its own destiny.
 It "reflects the strength of internal connections that mediate and regulate the influences between inside processes and the outside world" (p.
 50).
-The potential dimension is represented by the vertical axis, and stands for the “inherent potential of a system that is available for change" (p.
+The potential dimension is represented by the vertical axis, and stands for the "inherent potential of a system that is available for change" (p.
 393).
 Social or cultural potential can be characterised by the "accumulated networks of relationships-friendship, mutual respect, and trust among people and between people and institutions of governance" (p.
 49).
 According to the adaptive cycle heuristic, the levels of both dimensions differ during the course of the cycle along the four phases.
 The adaptive cycle thus predicts that the four phases of the cycle can be distinguished based on distinct combinations of high or low potential and connectedness.

 The notion of panarchy and adaptive cycles has become an important theoretical lens to describe the resilience of ecological systems and, more recently, social-ecological systems.
 Although panarchy theory originates in ecology, it has found widespread applications in other disciplines.
 For example, in management, Wieland (2021) describes a panarchy that represents the planetary, political-economic, and supply chain levels.
 Hereby, the panarchical understanding of the supply chain leads to a social-ecological interpretation of supply chain resilience.